evagoras/acf_mappings_thread_safety_issue/README.md

 ## See the issue
 - Open the file `http://127.0.0.1:52831/dump.html` in your browser.
 - Run the jMeter test.
 - Refresh the browser periodically, as the test is running, to see the errors.

-Any time the mapping `/test5` is not found, a new line will be added to the output with the mappings at that moment in time.
+Each error line is written when the mapping `/test5` is not found, and lists the mappings at that moment in time.

+## ACF10, ACF11, ACF2016
+CommandBox is set to run under ACF11.
+Change the `server.json` file to have things run under version 10 or 2016 - issue persists in all versions.